-2 Our long-term retail installment contract receivables are presented net of the significant financing component of \$22.2 million and \$22.5 million, and allowance for credit losses of \$0.5 million and \$0.4 million as of April 2, 2023 and January 1, 2023, respectively.
+&lt;sup>2Our long-term retail installment contract receivables are presented net of the significant financing component of \$21.8 million and \$22.5 million, and allowance for credit losses of \$0.7 million and \$0.4 million as of July 2, 2023 and January 1, 2023, respectively.

-3 We are exposed to credit risk from certain customers and their potential payment delinquencies on our retail installment contracts.
-As of April 2, 2023, the average Fair Isaac Corporation ("FICO") score of our customers under a retail installment contract agreement remained at or above 750 which is generally categorized as a "Very Good" credit profile by the Fair Isaac Corporation.
-As of April 2, 2023, our portfolio has not experienced any customer defaults.
+&lt;sup>3 We are exposed to credit risk from certain customers and their potential payment delinquencies on our retail installment contracts and other loan receivables held to maturity.
+As of July 2, 2023, the average Fair Isaac Corporation ("FICO") score of our customers under a retail installment contract agreement remained at or above 750, which is generally categorized as a "Very Good" credit profile by the Fair Isaac Corporation.
+As of July 2, 2023, the average FICO score of our customers under other loan receivable agreements remained at or above 600, which is generally categorized as a "Fair" credit profile by the Fair Isaac Corporation.